Waverly, Iowa: Renewable energy

 In 1993, Waverly Light & Power Company became the first public power system in the Midwest to own and operate wind generation.
 The Zond 80 kW turbine was installed on a farm just outside the city.
 In 1999, two 75 kW turbines were added near Alta, Iowa.
 They are part of the 259 turbines on a wind farm near Storm Lake.
 In 2001, the first turbine was replaced by a 90 kW turbine which has produced 111,000kwh in 15 days.
 WLP has set a goal known as "20 by 20-20" which means they are striving to generate 20% of its energy with renewable sources by the year 2020.
 The latest step in reaching that goal is to build a new ISEP energy park in Dallas County.

-Waverly Light & Power has also helped development of soybean-based transformer oil.

 Health care

 Waverly Health Center is a 25-bed critical access hospital in Waverly.
 It provides inpatient care, ambulatory surgery, outpatient services, specialty clinics and emergency room care to area residents.
 More than 50 health care providers and visiting specialists care for patients there, allowing residents local access to specialized care.
 Waverly Health Center is accredited by the Joint Commission.